ioadres/vue-easysession/README.md

 - `this.$session.getAll()`, returns all data stored in the Session.
 - `this.$session.set(key,value)`, sets a single value to the Session.
 - `this.$session.get(key)`, returns the value attributed to the given key.

-- `this.$session.start()`, initializes a session with a 'session-id'.
-If you attempt to save a value without having started a new session, the plugin will automatically start a new session.
+- `this.$session.start(exp : milliseconds)`, initializes a session with a 'session-id'.
+If you attempt to save a value without having started a new session, the plugin will automatically start a new session. the parameter exp is optional and indicate the time of expiration the session(millisecond)

 - `this.$session.exists()`, checks whether a session has been initialized or not.
 - `this.$session.has(key)`, checks whether the key exists in the Session
 - `this.$session.remove(key)`, removes the given key from the Session